ciderpunx/7ml7w/julia/day2/medium-exercises.md

 > Write the fatorial function as a parallel for loop

-Well, there is a much prettier way to do it that I realized earlier which is just
+Well, there is a much prettier way to do it that I realized earlier which is just.

 <p><code>julia&gt; *(1:5...)
 120</code></p><!--*-->